void

 • Heinrich Heine as a historical person.

 Note that a number of seemingly fictional characters are inspired by living persons.
 Examples are Oberleutnant Lukáš, Major Wenzl and many others.
+This are still listed as fictional because they are literary creations that are only partly inspired by their like-sounding "models".

-Titles and ranks have until 2020 largely been missing on this web page.
-Senior Lieutenant Lukáš has, for instance, only been known as Lukáš.
-This weakness is now (24 Desember 2020) slowly being addressed.
-Military ranks and other titles related to Austrian officialdom will appear in German, and in line with the terms used at the time.
+Military ranks and some other titles related to Austrian officialdom are given in German, and in line with the terms used at the time (explanations in English are provided as tooltips).
 This means that Captain Ságner is still referred to as Hauptmann although the term is now obsolete, having been replaced by Kapitän.
-Civilian titles denoting profession etc. are in general translated into English.
+Civilian titles denoting profession etc. are translated into English.
+This also goes for ranks in the nobility, at least where a direct translation exists.

 People index of people, mythical figures, animals ...
-(587) Show all
+(588) Show all

 I. In the rear